 Originally published as a Mendocino County Sheriff’s Office press release –

-“On 12-21-2020 at approximately 6:54 A.M.
-Deputies from the Mendocino County Sheriff’s Office were dispatched to a report of a commercial burglary at a construction site in the 300 block of Brush Street in Ukiah, California.
+“On 09-14-2021 at approximately 11:45 AM, Mendocino County Sheriff’s Deputies were dispatched to a burglary of a residence that was reported by the homeowner in the 45000 block of Pacific Woods Road in Gualala, California.